 - Butter and ghee from organic and grass-fed cows

 Lower sugar fruits

 - Organic, low-mold coffee (such as bulletproof brand coffee)

 - Herbal teas

 That’s a lot of food!
 If you want to know the science behind this approach, the book Toxic by Neil Nathan (Amazon affiliate link here) is a fantastic read.
+I have also created a webinar diving into mold toxicity, it’s symptoms and the lifestyle approach to living low mold, you can read more about it here.
 If you feel overwhelmed and aren’t sure where to begin, I would love to give you a plan and on-going support.
 Drop me an email and we can schedule a free 15-minute consult.